A practical guide to your Zendesk automation setup in 2026

 A better Zendesk automation setup with an AI layer

-This is where you can bring in AI to fix the problems that a rigid, rule-based system creates.
+This is where you can bring in AI to complement your existing system.
 The best part is that you don't have to throw out your helpdesk and start from scratch.

 Instead of a painful migration, a tool like eesel AI acts as a smart layer that plugs right into your existing Zendesk account.
 It’s built to work with your existing setup, not force you to replace it.

-Here’s how an AI layer directly addresses the headaches of a native-only Zendesk automation setup:
+Here’s how an AI layer directly enhances your native Zendesk automation setup:

 -

-It goes beyond keywords to truly understand: Instead of just scanning for keywords, eesel AI reads and understands the full context of every ticket, what the customer wants, how urgent it is, and even their sentiment.
-It can handle a complex "where is my order?" request all by itself, not just tag it "Order Inquiry" and dump it in a queue.
+It provides deeper context: Instead of just scanning for keywords, eesel AI reads and understands the full context of every ticket.
+It can handle a complex "where is my order?" request by connecting to your data, complementing Zendesk's routing.

 -

-It unifies all your scattered knowledge: eesel AI connects to all your knowledge sources, past tickets, help center articles, Confluence, Google Docs, whatever you've got.
-It learns from your team's past successes and uses that shared brain to answer questions on its own.
+It unifies your scattered knowledge: eesel AI connects to all your knowledge sources, past tickets, help center articles, Confluence, and Google Docs.
+It works alongside Zendesk to use that shared brain and answer questions on its own.

 -

-You can go live in minutes, not months: Building out a solid set of rules in Zendesk can take weeks of fine-tuning.
-You can connect eesel AI to your helpdesk with a single click.
-It's genuinely self-serve, so you can get started immediately without needing to book a demo or talk to a salesperson.
+You can go live in minutes, not months: You can connect eesel AI to your Zendesk helpdesk with a single click.
+It's a self-serve option that allows you to get started immediately.

 -

-You can test it safely before launch: Worried about an AI going wild and saying the wrong thing to customers? eesel AI has a simulation mode that lets you test it on thousands of your own past tickets.
-You can see exactly how it would have replied, get a real forecast of your automation rate, and adjust its behavior before it ever interacts with a single live customer.
+You can test it safely before launch: eesel AI has a simulation mode that lets you test it on thousands of your own past tickets.
+You can see exactly how it would have replied and adjust its behavior before it ever interacts with a live customer.

 Zendesk pricing plans for automation

 Of course, the native automation features you get from Zendesk depend on which plan you have.
-The more you pay, the more complex your rules can be.
+Zendesk offers tiered plans to match different team sizes.
 To give you a clear idea, here are the current Zendesk Suite plans.

 | Plan | Price (per agent/month, billed annually) | Key Automation & AI Features |